wartman/zjs/readme.md

 });

 // The 'imports-exports' flavor, where two args are passed.
 These
-// are mapped to the current modules 'import' and 'export' methods,
+// are mapped to the current module's 'import' and 'export' methods,
 // respectively.
 If you're not compiling your ZJS project, this method
 // may result in marginally better minification. z('foo.baz', function (imports, exports) {